 The region was first established as a luxury resort for Lisbon’s wealthiest residents in the 1800s when the King of Portugal, Luis I, established a summer residence in the town.

 The area’s upmarket reputation was later solidified with the Casino Estoril.
 Construction began in 1916.
 Today the casino is one of the biggest in Europe and served as inspiration to James Bond writer Ian Fleming, who visited the area as an intelligence agent for the British government in 1941.
+The Estoril promenade is also worthy of a mention and is the perfect place to head to in the evenings to watch the sunset.
+Estoril center also has wellness centers if you are looking for a bit of relaxation.

 Due to the country’s neutrality during WWII the Portuguese Riviera became a hotspot for dispossessed royals and spies, and even today the beauty and luxury will remind visitors of the set of a James Bond film.